Solar/Space physicist.

 BIOGRAPHY

-Miho Janvier is a space physicist at the Institut d’Astrophysique Spatiale, France.
+Miho Janvier is a solar and space physicist at the European Space Agency (ESA/ESTEC, NL), seconded from the Institut d’Astrophysique Spatiale (France).
 While her doctorate degree is in plasma physics and applications to nuclear fusion science, her current work focuses on the understanding of when solar flares occur, how solar storms travel in space and how they impact planetary environments in the solar system.

-In a nutshell, she works towards a better prediction of "space weather," with a goal of better understanding the influence of the Sun's activity on human societies.
-She uses data from space missions from NASA, ESA and JAXA as well as analyse and develop with her team 3D computer models of solar eruptions.
+In a nutshell, she works towards a better prediction of "space weather", with a goal of better understanding the influence of the Sun's activity on human societies.
+She uses data from space missions from NASA, ESA and JAXA as well as analyse and develop with her team and collaborators 3D computer models of solar eruptions.

-Miho is also the deputy project scientist on the instrument SPICE as well as a scientific co-Investigator on the instrument EUI on board Solar Orbiter, the European Space Agency mission to explore the Sun and its close neighbourhood.
-The mission was launched in February 2020 from Cape Canaveral, (FL, USA) and is currently on its way to get closer to the Sun.
+Miho currently works at ESA in the project science team for Solar Orbiter.
+She is also the deputy project scientist on the instrument SPICE as well as a scientific co-Investigator on the instrument EUI on board Solar Orbiter, the ESA/NASA mission to explore the Sun and its close neighbourhood.
+The mission was launched in February 2020 from Cape Canaveral, (FL, USA) and is currently orbiting the Sun.

 Miho was named WIRED UK Innovation fellow in 2016 and is a TED Fellow since 2017